web3masons/MetaSwap/README.md

 The system is quite simple, and relies on the following core process.

-For each swap there are 4 accounts involved:
+For each side of the swap, there are 4 accounts involved:

 - "Deposit Account", maker/taker who deposits and can withdraw funds that are locked on chain
-- "Signer", an address that the deposit account can delegate the ability to make swaps to
+- "Signer", an address that the deposit account can delegate the ability to make swaps (useful for mobile swapping)
 - "Recipient", any address to receive swap
 - "Relayer", to be rewarded for publishing the swap